 Are Potatoes with Greenish Skins Poisonous?

-Solanine serves an important purpose: it’s part of the plant’s defense against insects, disease, and predators.
-Potato leaves and stems are naturally very high in it, so don’t eat potato leaves and stems if you’re growing your own potatoes (you won’t see leaves and stems on store bought potatoes).
+Solanine serves an important purpose: it’s part of the plant’s defence against insects, disease, and predators.
+Potato leaves and stems are naturally very high in solanine, so don’t eat potato leaves and stems if you’re growing your own potatoes (you won’t see leaves and stems on store bought potatoes).
 Solanine develops in potatoes when spuds are subjected to light, or very cold or warm temperatures.
-So please store your potatoes in a cool, dark place.
+Store your potatoes in a cool, dark place.